 Dolphin Street, Colyton, EX24 6NA tel: 01297 552476.

 A traditional village pub with a pleasant courtyard for eating out on sunny days.
-The menu features freshly cooked food made with locally sourced ingredients.
-We had a lovely day at Easter – we took the tram from Seaton along the Axe Valley, strolled into Colyton for lunch at the Kingfisher followed by a return tram ride back to Seaton.
+The menu is fairly standard pub grub.
+We had a lovely day one sunny Easter – we took the tram from Seaton along the Axe Valley, strolled into Colyton for lunch at the Kingfisher followed by a return tram ride back to Seaton.
 If you’re visiting Colyton by car there’s a car park in the town centre not far from the pub.

 This award winning licensed restaurant is open from 10 to 5 for fresh baked snacks, lunches and cream teas.
 The working mill, gallery and craft shop are worth a visit and there is a lovely walk down the river Otter to Budleigh Salterton to help work off that slice of home made cake that could be hard to resist.
 They feature locally sourced ingredients and have their own on-site bakery where you can see the flour that is stone ground in the mill being turned into a wide variety of breads.
 Note that it gets very busy on warm summer lunch times.

 - “We had a lovely meal at Otter Mill” Rachel G from Bridgewater, April 2019.

 We stopped here while walking the Exe Estuary trail.
 It’s actually in Exton (not Exeter) and is a lovely pub with a very pleasant garden.
 Although we didn’t have a full meal the food looks very good and I’m sure we’ll be back for a lunch at some point.